TradeTracker/docs/docs/riskofloss.md

 # Risk of loss
-Quickly see what the impact is of taking too much risk.
-It shows how quickly balance drains after x amount of consecutive losses.

-## Compare target risk% vs actual risk%
+## Compare
 Compare target risk% of the portfolio to the actual risk% of the trade history, as a reminder of how important it is to manage your risk.
 Risk% is defined as the percentage of the portfolio balance that will be lost after a losing trade.

 An example: when a trade is taken with 2% risk, the portfolio will lose 2% of it's value from that moment.

 ![RiskOfLoss](riskofloss.png)

+Quickly see what the impact is of taking too much risk.
+It shows how quickly balance drains after x amount of consecutive losses.

 ### Settings
 Play with the settings to see what effect it has on the drawdown.